-The 18th Annual Lights On Afterschool
+The 21st Annual Lights On Afterschool: Rising to the Moment

-Thursday, October 26, 2017
+Thursday, October 22, 2020

 Launched in October 2000 by the Afterschool Alliance, Lights On Afterschool is the only nationwide event celebrating afterschool programs and their important role in the lives of children, families and communities.
 The effort has become a hallmark of the afterschool movement and generates media coverage across the country each year.

 Lights on Afterschool is an opportunity for out-of-school time programs to showcase the importance of quality out-of-school time programming to parents, school administrators, policymakers and community members.
-Take advantage of this annual celebration to highlight the important work you do why out-of-school time programs are such a critical component of a child’s personal development and academic success.
+For 21 years, #LightsOnAfterschool has put a spotlight on the important role afterschool has played in our communities – now, that role has never been more important, especially for our students & families most in need due to the COVID-19 pandemic.
+When schools were forced to close in March, afterschool programs across the country immediately jumped in to make sure families who relied on afterschool meals, childcare, and much more were taken care of.
+Recent survey data shows how afterschool programs ‘rose to the moment’ – but need more support to ensure they’ll be here for students now and in the future.
+Take advantage of this annual celebration to highlight the important work you do and why out-of-school time programs are such a critical component of a child’s personal development and academic success.